-- Visit www.medicare.gov - Click on "Forms, Help, and Resources" on far right of menu on top - In the drop down click on "Phone Numbers & Websites" - You now have several options - Option #1: You can have a live chat - Option #2: You can click on any of the "TOPICS" in the menu on bottom - Option #3: You can select your STATE from the dropdown menu and click GO.
+- Visit www.medicare.gov - Click on "Talk to Someone" in the middle of the homepage - You now have the following options - Option #1: You can have a live chat with a 1-800-MEDICARE representative - Option #2: You can select your STATE from the dropdown menu and click GO.
 This will take you to a page with phone numbers and resources specific to your state.